Introduction

 However, their Honours in Hosking clearly pointed out that privacy and confidence are different legal species – ‘’Breach of confidence, being an equitable concept, is conscience-based.
 Invasion of privacy is a common law wrong which is founded on the harm done to the plaintiff by conduct which can reasonably be regarded as offensive to human values.”
 [20]

-Morality-based Approach –
+Morality-based Approach

 “We value privacy, but it is hardly a moral value.
 Whether privacy becomes moral depends a great deal on what one does in the space left unregulated and unsupervised.
 Privacy, being left alone, is itself neither good nor bad.
 Loyalty, by contrast, communicates the moral value of remaining steadfast to friends, lovers, families, organizations, political movements, and nations.
 We search for loyalty in all those with whom we seek to build personal, business, or political relationships.’’.
 [25]

 In the morality-based approach, the Judge took a position that only the true relationship deserves the protection of confidentiality, and the criteria to determine the ‘’true relationship’’ may include the length of time (permanent, long-term, or even one-night stand).
-The rationale is apprehensible.
+The rationale is understandable.
 The law of confidentiality traditionally protects those relationships invested with expectations, trust, and reliance.
 [29]

-Harm-based Approach –
+Harm-based Approach

-In fact, Mill’s harm principle also casts light on the definition of privacy: “…the only part of the conduct of anyone, for which he is amenable to society, is that which concerns others.
+Mill’s harm principle also casts light on the definition of privacy: “…the only part of the conduct of anyone, for which he is amenable to society, is that which concerns others.
 In the part which merely concerns himself, his independence is, of right, absolute.
 Over himself, over his own body and mind, the individual is sovereign…’’ [31]

-Service-based Approach –
+Service-based Approach

-Actually, even an evolved version of the equitable doctrine of confidentiality is still a makeshift choice for privacy.
+Even an evolved version of the equitable doctrine of confidentiality is still a makeshift choice for privacy.

 Besides, the equitable doctrine of confidentiality focused more on the quality of ‘’content’’ (or information) and relationship (even though trust is not required, the ‘expectation’ still creates ‘obligation’).
-As we can see in a case like Theakston, judges would need to spend some time to distinguish the ‘’moral quality’’ of the relationship…For Warren and Brandeis, their pioneering effort was to discover another perspective, as they argued ‘’the goal of privacy protections not as enforcing the norms and morality of relationships but as protecting an ‘inviolate personality’ and the feelings of the individual from injury”.
+In cases like Theakston, judges would need to spend some time distinguishing the ‘’moral quality’’ of the relationship…Warren and Brandeis argued that the goal of privacy protections should be about protecting an “inviolate personality” and the feelings of the individual from injury, not enforcing the norms and morality of relationships.
 [37]

 Richards and Solove pointed out that Warren and Brandeis failed to see that ‘’a lot of privacy invasion still involved relationships between people’’ and therefore didn’t ‘’appreciate the full power and potential of confidentiality’’.
 [38]